Jab Tak Hai Jaan: Theatrical release

-Jab Tak Hai Jaan was theatrically released on 13 November 2012, during the six-day Diwali weekend.
-In India, the film opened across approximately 2,500 screens, including 1,000 multiplexes and 1,500 single-screen cinemas.
-In overseas markets, it was released on around 600 screens.
-The film was also selected for screening at the Doha Tribeca Film Festival and the Marrakech International Film Festival, in recognition of Yash Chopra's cinematic legacy.
+Jab Tak Hai Jaan was released on 600 screens in overseas markets; the estimated number of release screens in India was about 2,500.
+Yash Raj Films distributed the film to 1,000 multiplexes and 1,500 single-screen cinemas.
+It was selected for the Doha Tribeca Film Festival and the Marrakech International Film Festival.
+It was chosen to "honour the legacy" of Yash Chopra, since it was his last project.